 The time for execution of the algorithms was also assessed.
-Simulations were run on a Intel Pentium Core 2 Duo machine with 2.8Ghz clock, 4GB RAM, and OpenSuse 11.1 operating system.
+Simulations were run on a Intel Pentium Core 2 Duo machine with 2.8 Ghz clock, 4 GB RAM, and OpenSuse 11.1 operating system.
 The execution time was measured using the time command.
 Five sets of 500 requests were randomly generated.
 Ten simulations were executed for each set with the mean execution time for each set computed as well as the overall mean execution time.
 Gain was defined as the percentage difference in relation to the lowest execution time.
 They are displayed in Table 1.
 The slowest algorithm is the SLV algorithm while the SSF is the fastest.
 GreedyOPT was at most 6% slower than SSF.
 On an average it was 32% faster than LIF algorithm and 3% slower than the SSF.
 BATCHOPT was at most 10% slower than SSF.
+On an average it was 28% faster than LIF algorithm and 7% slower than SSF.

-8. Conclusions
+8. Conclusions and future work